saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 I usually stop by 6 pm and join the family for dinner and family time.

 - Boys head to bed around 8 - 8:30 pm
-- Bobby goes to bed by 9 pm
+- Bobby goes to bed by 9:30 pm
 - I finish my work for the time lost in the morning.
 I try to tidy around then spend a little time reading or writing to unwind, heading to bed around midnight

-And this is finally what's "working" for us after 5 weeks...
+And this is finally what's "working" for us after 6 weeks...

 **What are we still struggling with?**

 - Even though we're settling with our pandemic schedule, things are still very scary for the boys:
-    - This year, Aidin made a couple of great friends that they live close by.
+    - This year, Aidin made a couple of great friends and they live close by.
 It's so great to see their friendships blossom.
 He's at the age that understands social interactions and he loves it.
-Until COVID19, we were teaching him to shake hands, have play dates, etc, now we have to suddenly revert all those and tell him not to shake hands, we can’t have play dates, and you have to stay 6 feet away from other people...
+Until a couple of months ago, we were teaching him to shake hands, have play dates, etc, now we have to suddenly revert all those and tell him not to shake hands, we can’t have play dates, and you have to stay 6 feet away from other people...
     - Armin was very scared for the first couple of weeks.
 The reality of school closing, no more play in the park, no going to music class, recital and music graduation cancellation etc was very hard for him to understand.
 He often asked if we were going to die.
 But he's doing much better now.
 He learned to cook a couple of things (eggs and mac & Cheese) and he's practicing playing guitar on his head!
 - Due to the current schedule, Bobby and I don't have much time (any time) together during the weekdays :(
 - Our weekends are at list 50% catching up on either work or house chores